sabyapradhan/resources-1/faqs.md

 For more information about how to check your assigned access, see [Reviewing your assigned access](/docs/iam?topic=iam-iammanidaccser#review_your_access).

 If you need additional access in the account, contact the account owner that is listed on the [Users](https://{DomainName}/iam#/users) page.

 ## Who can create resource groups?
 {: #create-resource}
 {: faq}

 You can create resource groups only if you're assigned the Administrator role on all {{site.data.keyword.Bluemix_notm}} Identity and Access enabled services in the account.

+Lite accounts can have only the default resource group, so you can't create any additional resource groups even if you have the required access.

 ## Can I delete a resource group?
 {: #delete-resource-group}